MEN UNITED IN SONG - NOTTINGHAMSHIRE 2024!

 FOUND !
 40 MEN !

-Starting from scratch in March 2024, Men United in Song asked for 40 or so local men to rehearse over nine weeks for a charity concert supporting Prostate Cancer UK, which will take place at Southwell Minster on Friday 10th May.
+Starting from scratch in March 2024, Men United in Song asked for 40 or so local men to rehearse over nine weeks for a charity concert supporting Prostate Cancer UK, planned to take place at Southwell Minster on Friday 10th May.
 40 men rose to this big challenge, then 160 more!!

-It won't be like climbing a mountain, or running a marathon, but they bravely committed to do something amazing – sing, with other men, in front of hundreds of people!
-In recognition of their determination, they will find their friends and family will want to sponsor them for Prostate Cancer UK.
+They bravely committed to do something amazing – sing, with other men, in front of hundreds of people!
+In recognition of their determination, they found their friends and family will want to sponsor them for Prostate Cancer UK.
+The aim was to raise £10,000 and they smashed the target...TWICE !

 REHEARSALS

-Rehearsals will be from 7.00 pm to 9.00 pm on Monday evenings usually at the South Nottinghamshire Academy though the 18th March and some later ones are at Radcliffe Methodist Church.
-Those who were successful have already been invited.
-You have met the music team and some other singers – we’ll supply the music, all you have to do is turn up!
+Rehearsals ran from 7.00 pm to 9.00 pm on Monday evenings usually at the South Nottinghamshire Academy though the 18th March and some at Radcliffe Methodist Church.

-See the RESOURCES page for the full list of rehearsal dates.
+Singers have a RESOURCES page for the full list of rehearsal dates and practice aids.

 CLICK HERE for a recording of a rehearsal of the same song with the RoTMVC and Cantimus Choir